Nickus1028/Javascript-Quiz-Time/README.md

  <img src="./assets/images/javascript-quiz-time.jpg" alt="Screenshot of the Javascript Quiz Site"></img>

  <h2>Summary</h2>
+  Quiz your self and your Javascript knowledge by taking this quiz in your browser.

   <ul>
     <li>Uses HTML, Javascript and CSS</li>
     <li>Dynamically created HTML elements to display questions</li>
     <li>Keep a high score that is saved in your browser</li>

+  <h2>Installation</h2>
+  Open the index.html in yoru browser.